 The Role of Emotions in Our Lives: Recognizing and Handling Fear

 We all know fear.
-It's that feeling in the pit of our stomach when something scares us, or we feel uncertain about the future.
+It's that feeling in the pit of our stomach when something scares us or we feel uncertain about the future.
 Fear can be a potent emotion, and it can have a significant impact on our lives.
 This blog post will discuss fear and its role in our lives.
-We will also talk about the emotional scale and how to recognize fear and handle it effectively without affecting our emotional well being.
+We will also talk about the emotional scale and how to recognize and handle fear effectively without affecting our emotional well-being.

 WHAT ARE HUMAN EMOTIONS?